What Is a Social Gaming Room?

 • Fills the gap for teens and adults, who most venues under-serve.

-• Turns small space into booked revenue – a compact attraction can reach the same per-player price as a large room.
+• Turns small space into booked revenue – a small-footprint attraction can reach the same per-player price as a large room.

 • Drives repeat visits and add-on spend – groups come back for new stories, and a finished game leads to food, parties and bookings.